-Just this morning, Southwest Airlines announced one of its major fare sales.
-And for the busy summer travel season no less!
-These big Southwest flight sales only happen a couple of times a year (with more minor ones in the mix regularly), so it’s really important for travelers to know how to take full advantage of the savings.
-I write often about how much I love Southwest for family travel, and who doesn’t love saving money flying more generally?
+Are you making the most of Southwest Airlines fare sales?
+Major Southwest flight sales only happen a couple of times a year (with more minor ones in the mix regularly), so it’s really important for travelers to know how to take full advantage of the savings when they pop up.

 Tips to Maximize Southwest Airlines Sales